Orecchiette with Cabbage, Peas & Lemon Cashew Cream Sauce

 Note: for this recipe, I thinned out the cashew cream considerably to resemble the consistency of heavy cream.

 It wasn’t until after we’d polished off the entire batch (over the course of a weekend, mind you) that the perfect topping for this dish occurred to me.
 TEMPEH BACON!
 Where had my brain been?
-Not only would it add an additional pop of color, but it would also add another layer of flavor & texture.
+Not only would it add a pop of color, but it would also add another layer of flavor & texture.
 So promise me when you try this dish that you will add tempeh bacon, & let me know if I was truly on to something.
 I most certainly will add that topping when I make this dish again.
 Enjoy!

 Comments